xXLegionBinFrogXx/gb10-fan-control/README.md

-# gb10-fan
+# gb10-fan-control

-Experimental NVIDIA GB10 / DGX Spark-class fan control, including Lenovo ThinkStation PGX, on **Ubuntu/Debian ARM64**.
+Experimental NVIDIA GB10 / DGX Spark-class fan control, (tested on Lenovo ThinkStation PGX), on **Ubuntu/Debian ARM64**.
 One C executable, `gb10-fan`, provides manual commands and a foreground temperature governor; the accompanying `nvfancontrol` kernel driver provides the FF-A/EC transport.
 **This is not driverless**: the upstream driver offers only maximum-or-automatic